-Terrawest Conservancy is exceptionally positioned to utilize the knowledge of our ecologists, botanists, terrestrial biologists, aquatic biologists, CEQA/NEPA specialists, and water resource engineers to understand the science of our natural processes so that we can bio-mimic these processes in our design projects.
-Having a comprehensive understanding of the ecological processes allows our team to not only create aesthetically beautiful designs, but ecologically functional at the same time.
+Terrawest Conservancy is exceptionally positioned to understand the science of natural processes so that we can bio-mimic them in design projects.
+We do this by utilizing the knowledge of our ecologists, botanists, terrestrial biologists, aquatic biologists, CEQA/NEPA specialists, and water resource engineers.
+This comprehensive understanding allows our team to both create aesthetically beautiful and ecologically functional designs.
 The balance of form and function allows our design projects to thrive through natural regenerative and sustainable processes.

 - Sustainable Landscape Site Planning